Bijelo Dugme: Alen Islamović years and disbandment (1986–89)

-At the end of 1988, the album Ćiribiribela was released.
+On the 24th of November, 1988, the album Ćiribiribela was released.
 Recorded during the political crisis in Yugoslavia, the album was marked by Bregović's pacifist efforts: the album featured Edward Hicks' painting Noah's Ark on the cover, the song "Lijepa naša" ("Our Beautiful") featured the national anthem of Croatia "Lijepa naša domovino" ("Our Beautiful Homeland") combined with the Serbian traditional World War I song "Tamo daleko" ("There, Far Away"), and the title track featured lyrics about a love couple which decides to "stay at home and kiss" if the war starts.
-The album's biggest hit was "Đurđevdan je, a ja nisam s onom koju volim" ("It's St. George's Day, and I'm Not with the One I Love'"), based on traditional Romani song "Ederlezi" and featuring Fejat Sejdić Trumpet Orchestra.
-Other hits included "Evo zakleću se" ("Here, I'll Make A Vow"), "Ako ima Boga" ("If There Is God"), "Šta ima novo" ("What's New"), "Nakon svih ovih godina" ("After All These Years"), pop-influenced "Napile se ulice" ("The Streets Are Drunk") and Dalmatian folk music-inspired "Ćirbiribela".
-After the album release, Radio-Television Belgrade wanted to make a video for the song "Đurđevdan je, a ja nisam s onom koju volim".
-The original idea was for the video to feature iconography inspired by the Serbian Army in World War I. The video was recorded in the village Koraćica in Central Serbia.
-The band came to the recording not knowing anything about the video concept.
-They should have worn uniforms (without any insignia) and old weapons, but Islamović thought the idea was too "pro-war", so refused to wear a uniform.
+The album's biggest hit was "Đurđevdan je, a ja nisam s onom koju volim" ("It's St. George's Day, and I'm Not with the One I Love'"), based on traditional Romani song "Ederlezi", featuring Fejat Sejdić along with his trumpet orchestra.
+Other hits included "Evo zakleću se" ("Here, I'll Make A Vow"), "Ako ima Boga" ("If There Is God"), "Šta ima novo" ("What's New"), "Nakon svih ovih godina" ("After All These Years"), pop-influenced "Napile se ulice" ("The Streets Are Drunk") and the title track, the Dalmatian folk music-inspired "Ćirbiribela".
+After the album release, Radio-Television Belgrade wanted to make a video for "Đurđevdan je, a ja nisam s onom koju volim".
+The original idea was for the video to feature iconography inspired by the Serbian Army in World War I. The video was recorded in the village of Koraćica in Central Serbia.
+The band came to the film shooting, completely unaware about the video concept.
+It was originally intended for the band to have worn uniforms (without any insignia) and old weapons based on the World War I-era Serbian army gear, but Islamović thought the idea was too "pro-war", and he refused to wear a uniform.
 Eventually, the band and the director reached an agreement: everyone, except Islamović, wore Serbian traditional costumes, with only several of the original props used.
-However, after the video was recorded, the Radio-Television Belgrade editors themselves decided not to emit it, fearing it might remind of the Chetnik movement.
+However, after the video was recorded, the editors at RTB didn't allow the costumes to be shown at all, with their main concern being that it was too similar in appearance to the Chetnik movement.
+In Socialist Yugoslavia, the Chetniks were cast as an enemy of the state, and were severely looked down upon by the public.

 At the beginning of 1989, the band went on a tour which should have lasted until 1 April.
-The concert in Belgrade, held in Belgrade Fair on 4 February, was attended by about 13,000 people.
-The concert featured Dubravka Zubović, the First Singing Society of Belgrade, the Fejat Sejdić Trumpet Orchestra and klapa Trogir.
-The concert in Sarajevo's Zetra, held on 11 February, was also very successful; it was attended by more than 20,000 people.
-However, on some concerts in Croatia, the audience booed and threw various objects on stage when the band performed their pro-Yugoslav songs.
+Their concert in Belgrade, held in Belgrade Fair on the 4th of February, was attended by about 13,000 people.
+The concert featured Dubravka Zubović, the First Singing Society of Belgrade, the Fejat Sejdić Trumpet Orchestra and the Trogir klapa.
+The concert in Sarajevo's Zetra Olympic Hall, held on the 11th of February, was also very successful, with an attendance count of over 20,000 people.
+However, on some of the concerts in Croatia, the audience booed and threw various objects on stage when the band performed their pro-Yugoslav songs.